alphagov/paas-bootstrap/README.md

 	upload-google-oauth \
 ```

-Then trigger the pipeline run again
+Then trigger the pipeline run again.
+When triggering the pipeline
+from the concourse UI, take care to use the "trigger job" button and
+not the "re-run with same inputs button", due to the way terraform
+state is managed in this pipeline, re-using old inputs can cause
+problems.

 When complete, you can access the new Concourse from your browser.
 The URL
 and credentials can be found from: